-- Data Loss: If all replicas of a particular HDFS block is stored on Spot nodes and these nodes become part of a Spot loss, we will not be able to recover those blocks.
+- Data Loss: If all replicas of a particular HDFS block are stored on Spot nodes and these nodes become part of a Spot loss, we will not be able to recover those blocks.

 - Running Job Failures: Task or executor failures (in Spark) are recoverable to some extent because of speculation and retries.
 However, after a point, even this can cause job failures.
-If an ApplicationMaster (AM) is running on the Spot node and that goes away, we won’t be able to recover the job and job will fail.
+If an ApplicationMaster (AM) is running on the Spot node and that goes away, we won’t be able to recover the job and the job will fail.

 - Job Submission Failures: In the job setup phase, job jars and conf files are copied to HDFS.
 Writes to HDFS may fail if lost Spot nodes are part of the HDFS write pipeline.
 This may lead to the failure of jobs while in the submission phase.

 - Job Delays: Clusters may go well below the desired size and cause delays in running jobs and future jobs.

 - Jobs Getting Stuck: ApplicationMaster might have some containers that were allocated on the nodes, which are now lost.
 AM will keep retrying to launch containers on those nodes for some time before asking for new containers.
 Similarly, reducers continue trying to fetch the output of Map tasks from lost nodes before Map tasks are retried.

 In the next sections, we discuss how we tackle the above problems using a combination of pre-existing and new techniques based on Spot instance termination notifications.

 Handling Spot Losses: The Basics

 As previously mentioned, being able to use Spot instances reliably has been a core feature of Qubole — and many existing strategies are in place (before Spot instance termination notifications were available).
 These include: